Hope dims in search for survivors of migrant boat sinking that killed at least 78

 Overcrowding, a lack of life vests, or the absence of a captain would have all been reasons to intervene, Alessandro said.

+Professor Erik Røsæg from the University of Oslo’s Institute of Private Law said that under international law, Greek authorities definitely “had a duty to start rescue procedures” given the condition of the trawler.

+He said a captain's refusal of assistance can be overruled if deemed unreasonable.
+“It appears that the refusal in this case was highly unreasonable,” Røsæg said.

-Greece’s caretaker minister in charge of civil protection, Evangelos Tournas, defended the coast guard’s conduct and said the migrants repeatedly refused assistance and insisted on continuing to Italy.
+Greece’s caretaker minister for civil protection, Evangelos Tournas, defended the coast guard’s conduct.

 “The coast guard cannot intervene with a vessel which doesn’t accept the intervention in international waters,” he said.
-“Consider also that an intervention by the coast guard could have placed an overloaded vessel in danger, which could capsize as a result of the intervention.”
+“Consider also that an intervention by the coast guard could have placed an overloaded vessel in danger, which could capsize as a result.”

-The bodies of the dead migrants were moved to a morgue outside Athens, where DNA samples and facial photographs will be taken to start the identification process.
+The bodies of the dead migrants were moved to a morgue outside Athens, where the identification process will start.

 The location of the sinking is close to the deepest part of the Mediterranean Sea, where depths of up to 17,000 feet (5,200 meters) could hamper any effort to locate a sunken vessel.